Ireland-Scotland 2013 - Pitlochry

 return to main index

-The hotel owner Jim suggested during breakfast that we take the walk along the River Trummel and then River Garry, to Killiecrankie, about five-miles west, since it was going to be a light rain day.
+The hotel owner Jim suggested (during breakfast) that we take the five-mile walking trail along River Tummel and then River Garry, to Killiecrankie, since it was going to be a light rain day.
+The hike starts just downhill of the B&B.

-He said to ask the tea shop person at the end of the walking trail to call us a cab to get back, which we did.
+Jim said to ask the tea shop person at the end of the walk to call a cab to get back, which we did.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-Once back at Pitlochry, Paul and I returned by car to Killiecrankie to visit Blair Castle, while Doris stayed in Pitlochry to do some shopping.
+Once back at Pitlochry, Paul and I drove back to Killiecrankie to tour Blair Castle, while Doris stayed in Pitlochry to do some (Christmas) shopping.

-Outside afterwards, Paul and I checked out the walled garden.
+Outside afterwards, Paul and I walked up the road to see a red deer herd & visited the modest walled garden.

-Then it was two hours on the freeway to Edinburgh, and we had our first ever freeway traffic circle experience, a mix of cars & tractor-trailers, and it was pretty interesting, politeness being the norm here.
+We drove for two hours on a freeway (straight south) to Edinburgh & encountered a five-lane traffic circle, a mix of cars & tractor-trailers, and it was pretty interesting, a bit slow, but politeness is the norm here & we heard no horns blowing.

 go to day 13 & 14 - Edinburgh